samjerry/SoftwareVerdieping/README.md

     - Unity comes with two options for programming: C# and JavaScript.

   cons:
-    - Trying to quickly get threading working in Unity seems challenging.
+    - Trying to get threading working in Unity quickly seems challenging.
+    - An older version of C#.

 Conclusion:
-Overall, both engines were pretty easy to start ramping up in.
-Ultimately, I chose Unity3D
+Overall, both engines are pretty easy to start ramping up in.
+Ultimately, I chose Unity3D because I prefer to work with C# since I do not have enough knowledge to work with C++.

 ## Leerdoelen
 Wat wil je bereiken met dit project?
 Formuleer dit kort, krachtig en haalbaar.